 wellbeing and relationships within the Irish community in Britain.

 Irish in Britain’s Green Hearts Campaign was originally developed in response to the higher than average cardio–related mortality rates experienced by Irish people in Britain.
+(We have since also initiated a campaign on mental health issues, read more here)

 The campaign is centred on a collaborative community approach towards improving health outcomes for the Irish community and promoting a positive message around prevention and early detection.